0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	lret
 ```

-in the previous part.
-Since we loaded the new `Global Descriptor Table` and there was CPU transition in other mode (`64-bit` mode in our case), we can see the setup of the data segments:
+Since we have loaded a new `Global Descriptor Table` and the CPU has transitioned to a new mode (`64-bit` mode in our case), we set up the segment registers again at the beginning of the `startup_64` function:

 ```assembly
 	.code64